forj-oss/docs/dev/gardener.rst

 ----------------
 The installation of gardener.

-1. During the creation of master, in the file `10-puppet.pp` the instruction `puppet apply $PUPPET_FLAGS --modulepath=$PUPPET_MODULES /opt/config/production/puppet/manifests/bootstrap_hiera.p` in thee Stage [Main] the file init.pp from gardener is loaded.
+1. During the creation of master, in the file `10-puppet.pp` the instruction `puppet apply $PUPPET_FLAGS --modulepath=$PUPPET_MODULES /opt/config/production/puppet/manifests/bootstrap_hiera.p` in the Stage [Main] the file init.pp from gardener is loaded.

 2. The file init.pp include the class requirements, this loads the file requirements.pp.